Brooks has 26 points as Grizzlies defeat Cavaliers 113-109

 MEMPHIS, Tenn.
+(AP) — The Memphis Grizzlies kept the NBA’s longest winning streak alive with a fourth-quarter burst and defensive stops in the final seconds.

-(AP) — Dillon Brooks scored 26 points, Ja Morant added 16 points and eight assists and the Memphis Grizzlies survived a late Cleveland rally to defeat the Cavaliers 113-109 on Friday night for their seventh straight win.
+Dillon Brooks scored 26 points, Ja Morant added 16 points and eight assists and the Grizzlies survived a late rally by Cleveland to defeat the Cavaliers 113-109 on Friday night for their seventh straight win.

-Brandon Clarke had 15 points while shooting 6 of 8 from the field, part of Memphis’ 51% shooting performance for the game.
+The Grizzlies failed to score in the final two minutes, allowing Cleveland to chop away at a 12-point lead.
+But after a trio of free throws by Kevin Love cut Memphis’ advantage to 113-109 with 52.3 seconds left, the Cavaliers could get no closer as Love missed a pair of 3-point attempts in the final 11 seconds.

+“We got defensive stops and we rebounded,” Brooks said of overcoming the late scoring drought.
+“They kept looking for Kevin Love to get that 3, and we were being patient enough, switching and getting him to take tough shots.”

-Collin Sexton led Cleveland with 28 points and six assists, while Kevin Love added 19 points.
-Larry Nance Jr. finished with 16 points, as the Cavaliers lost their third straight and eighth in their last 10.
+Collin Sexton led Cleveland with 28 points and six assists, while Love added 19 points, missing all six of his 3-point shots as the Cavaliers lost their third straight and eighth in their last 10.

-Cleveland had a chance to chip into the Memphis lead in the final seconds, but Love missed a pair of 3-pointers and the Cavaliers never got within one possession.

-Memphis appeared to break open the game in the third quarter behind 15 points from Brooks, who was 5 of 7 from the field, including a couple of 3-pointers.
-The Grizzlies continually stretched the lead as the Cavs struggled from the field in the period.
+“They got on us, and we really fought back,” Cleveland coach John Beilein said.
+“We really had chances.
+A couple of more baskets going down the stretch, and we could have won the game.”

+Cleveland trailed by as many as 21 early in the fourth, but had a couple of runs that brought the Cavaliers within single digits.
+An 8-1 Memphis rally extended the Grizzlies lead to 111-99 with three minutes left.

 TIP-INS

 Cavaliers: Played their fifth game of a six-game road trip. … Darius Garland was 1 for 5 from 3-point range, ending a streak of 10 straight games with multiple 3-pointers.
-His 11 points kept alive his streak of 11 straight reaching double figures. … Thompson grabbed his third rebound of the game in the second quarter to pass Brad Daugherty (5,227) for third in Cavs history.
+His 11 points kept alive his string of 11 straight reaching double figures. … Tristan Thompson grabbed his third rebound of the game in the second quarter to pass Brad Daugherty (5,227) for third in Cavs history.
+“It’s an honor for sure to pass the great Brad Daugherty,” Thompson said.
+“He’s a Cavalier legend.”

-Grizzlies: Coach Taylor Jenkins announced before the game that former Memphis guard and defensive stalwart Tony Allen has been hired as head of player development for the G League Memphis Hustle. … More than 1,000 Murray State fans attended the game.
+Grizzlies: Jenkins announced before the game that former Memphis guard and defensive stalwart Tony Allen has been hired as head of player development for the G League Memphis Hustle. … More than 1,000 Murray State fans attended the game.
 Morant, the second pick in last summer’s draft, played for the Racers.
-Murray, Kentucky, is about a three-hour drive from Memphis. … Have shot at least 50% from the field in six of the past seven games. … With 113 points, Memphis has scored at least 110 in 13 straight games.
+Murray, Kentucky, is about a three-hour drive from Memphis. … Were 45 of 89 from the floor, and have shot at least 50% from the field in six of the past seven games. … Jonas Valanciunas had 18 rebounds and four blocks.

 UP NEXT